johnart-Cho/johnart-Cho.github.io/_projects/AICC_project.md

 ---
 layout: page
-title: Scenario-based AI Chatbot Development for Customer Service Center
+title: AI Chatbot Development for Customer Service Center
-description: Developing an AI chatbot that directly handles customer inquiries using Large Language Models such as GPT-3 or GPT-4
+description: Developing an AI chatbot that handles customer inquiries using Large Language Models such as GPT-3 or GPT-4 and information retrieval model
 img: assets/img/aicc.jpeg
 importance: 1
 category: work